Introduction to Living in Singapore

 Singapore has a warm and humid climate throughout the year with a daily average temperature range of 24 degrees Celsius to 31 degrees Celsius.
 Light and summer clothing made from natural fabrics like cotton is best for everyday wear.
 Casual dress is acceptable for most situations but some hotels may require a more formal dress code.

-Singapore’s population of almost four million comprises 77% Chinese, 14% Malays, 8% Indians and 1% Eurasians and people of other descent.
+Singapore’s population of around 5.8 million (as of March 2020) comprises of Chinese, Malays, Indians, Eurasians and people of other descent.
 Though inter-marriages have taken place over the years, each racial group within Singapore has retained its own cultural identity while developing as an integral part of Singapore community.

 There are four official languages in Singapore: Malay, Mandarin, Tamil and English.
 English is the language of business and administration, and is widely spoken and understood.
 Most Singaporeans are bilingual, and speak their mother tongue as well as English.